sparna-git/Sparnatural/docs/widgets.md

 ### Datasources

-This widget does not require a datasource.
+No datasource required.

 ### SPARQL clause

-The generated SPARQL clause depends on the exact sub-property used as the super-property of this one.
+The generated SPARQL clause depends on the exact super-property used when configuring the property:

-#### SearchProperty
+**SearchProperty**

 The string will be searched using a `regex` function.